 Living with cat allergies can be difficult, I know.
-Even if you don’t own any cats, your friends or co-workers might.
-Going over to their house can be a problem, even if they put the cat away, you find yourself sneezing uncontrollably and you don’t know why.
+Even if you don’t own any cats, some friends or co-workers might.
+Going over to their house can be an issue, even if they put the cat away, and do a quick clean, you could still suffer the symptoms from cat allergies.

 Fortunately, there are now ways to help manage your cat allergies.
-No longer will you have to avoid that friend or colleague, or live without feline comfort.
+Fingers crossed you won’t have to avoid that friend or colleague’s house with these helpful tips.

 Most people don’t realize, cat’s fur alone doesn’t make people suffer from allergies, it’s also a protein (called Fel d 1) that cat’s bodies produce.
 That’s then expelled through saliva, urine, and dander (the flakes of dead skin).

 Our bodies have a natural immune system that’s designed to fight off nasty viruses or bacteria.
+You can read about a cat’s immunity here.
 People with allergies to cats tend to have an overactive immune system.
 It treats the protein that cats give off as a dangerous invader and attacks it as such.

 This is why when you’re around cats or anything that’s touched a cat, you may experience the same symptoms as a cold or flu.

-Therefore, even hairless Sphynx cats may not be the answer, because it’s not only cat hair that makes you allergic, it’s their dander or saliva also.
+Therefore, even hairless Sphynx cats may not be the answer, because it’s not just cat hair that makes you allergic, it’s their dander or saliva also.

-That said, someone with only mild allergies might be okay with the Sphynx or any other cat listed as “hypoallergenic” because although they still produce dander, they produce much less than the average cat.
+That said, someone with only mild allergies might be okay with a Peterbald or any other cat listed as “hypoallergenic” because although they still produce dander, they produce much less than the average cat.

 However, if you have severe reactions to cat dander, getting a cat that produces less dander is not going to help you.